justus-zorn/Hazard/DOCS.md

 ## Config.textures
 Textures that must be loaded by the engine.
 All textures are contained in the subdirectory 'Textures'.
+## Config.sounds
+Sounds that must be loaded by the engine.
+All sounds are in .wav format and are contained in the subdirectory 'Sounds'.
 ## Config.title
 The title of the game window.
 ## Config.width